Founder, CEO of UnBroken

 Emily graduated Cum Laude from San Francisco State University with a bachelors degree in Communicative Disorders.
 She has worked in elementary school settings, teaching children with special needs, and is an advocate for adaptive learning.
 Emily was placed in a residential treatment center as an adolescent and identifies as a survivor of Institutional Abuse.
 She is determined to address the national crisis of the Troubled Teen industry, through supporting other victims of institutional abuse.

-Jen Robison is an artist born in Los Angeles, CA. After training in and studying Applied Behavior Analysis, she has worked closely with children with special needs as a behavioral therapist and program coordinator.
+Jen Robison is a visual artist and web designer born in Los Angeles, CA. After training in and studying Applied Behavior Analysis, she worked closely with children with special needs as a behavioral therapist and program coordinator.
 She later worked with disabled and hospice patients as a caregiver.
-In 2015 she dedicated herself to her creative work.
-Her art has since shown at H Gallery in Ventura, CA, exhibitions with the Nampa Art Collective, and art festivals in the Northwestern United States.
+In 2015, she dedicated herself to her creative projects.
+However, her desire to help others has continued with her volunteer work.

 Jen is herself a survivor of institutional abuse.
-She has since been an advocate for teen rights and determined to help change the troubled teen industry.
+She has since been determined to use her story and skill set to help change the troubled teen industry.